 I don’t know the number.
 Communist historians in the 1970s estimated the number of those who died during these pacifications at over 8,000.
 This seems substantially underestimated if we compare it with the results of our research related to the history of specific counties in the Mazovia voivodeship – even if we consider that those counties are not representative of all Poland – where the number of victims typically reaches several hundred people in each instance.

 How strong was local civilians’ support for the underground?

 Underground forces are estimated, at their peak in 1945, to have reached a maximum of 20,000 soldiers.
 This number goes successively down, but still in 1946 there were over 10,000 in the forests.
 In my opinion, there were 250,000 people in the underground in 1945, which would include persons linked to the underground in indirect ways, e.g. those who provided intelligence information, fed and accommodated them.
 If we take into account staff fluctuations, which means that people were coming and going, there may have been half a million people linked with the postwar underground.

 I base it on the supposition that a supply network for a unit numbering several dozen must have constituted a few hundred people.
 This was also the range of arrests accompanying the disintegration of units comprising several dozen people in the early 1950s.

-Communist propaganda stated that in forests were representatives of the “owners’ class” who’d lost in the creation of the “People’s Republic.”
+Communist propaganda stated that those in the forests were representatives of the “owners’ class” who’d lost out in the creation of the “People’s Republic.”
 Is this true?

-The postwar underground is a peasants’ irridentism, it’s a vengeance war.
-The percentage of noble-class people, professional officers, free agents is slight.
-Some 90 percent of them are peasants and petty nobility, distinguished from the peasants only by origin, not by material status.
+The postwar underground was a peasants’ irredentism, it was a vengeance war.
+The percentage of members of the aristocratic class, professional officers, and free agents is slight.
+Some 90 percent of these soldiers were peasants and petty nobility, distinguished from the peasants only by origin, not by material status.

 Author: Tomasz Wiścicki